-[A previous version of this article appeared in Legal Business World and ILTA's Peer to Peer Magazine] “Ironically, the popular business press, focused on hot, emerging industries, is prone to presenting these special cases as proof that we have entered a new era of competition in which none of the old rules are valid.
-In … Continue reading A Principled Approach to Legal Tech
+[A previous version of this article appeared in Legal Business World, the LAC Group, and ILTA's Peer to Peer Magazine] “Ironically, the popular business press, focused on hot, emerging industries, is prone to presenting these special cases as proof that we have entered a new era of competition in which none of the old rules … Continue reading A Principled Approach to Legal Tech Adoption

 As published on The Lawyer's Daily.
 A more concise version of a previous article. -- In early 2016, Archer Daniels Midland ("ADM"), a Fortune 50 company, were working with 700 law firms.
 Six months later, they were working with only 20.
 Last year, Microsoft brought in 12 of its top law firms to ask "what … Continue reading The Industrialization of Law